 Building on the fall "Composition" studio, the spring semester is concerned with more in-depth understanding and development of designs for small-scale buildings, now informed by greater knowledge related to materials and the act of construction.
 We seek to explore the aesthetic and experiential meaning of materials (WHY?), and the technical knowledge related to the use of materials and the processes of construction (HOW?).
 The creative opportunities and design implications of using varied materials, structural systems, and assembly techniques are elaborated, especially as they determine the artistic, conceptual, poetic, creative, spatial, and experiential aspects of architecture.
-The studio and the lectures focus on the application and integration of knowledge acquired in a parallel "Materials & Assembly" course.
+The studio, the lectures, and the required "Building Study" will focus on the application and integration of knowledge acquired in a parallel "Materials & Assembly" course 48-215.
+Objectives: To analyze and think critically about the role that

 Objectives: To analyze and think critically about the role that materials, assembly methods, and construction play in existing architectures, and applying this with intent as part of a larger, synthetic and creative design process in your own designs.
 To define strategies for problem solving, conceptual development and poetic expression at all levels of the design process, large and small, conceptual and real.
 To develop structured arguments about your design intentions and the means to communicate them effectively, especially with regard to materials and construction.
-As in the fall, the focus of both the teaching and learning must be in 6 areas: 1) Attitude; 2) Verbal Acuity; 3) Drawing Clarity and Power; 4) Robust Models; 5) Conceptual Clarity and Richness of Detail; 6) Theory.
+As in the fall, the focus of both the teaching and learning must be in 6 areas: 1) Attitude; 2) Verbal Acuity; 3) Drawing Clarity and Power; 4) Robust Models; 5)